Butler Summer Institute

 submitted to the CHASE office (JH 153).

-Tuesday 12/17: Prospective Mentor luncheon.
-Invitations will be
+Friday 12/12 at noon: Prospective Mentor luncheon.
+Invitations

 There will be a required meeting in March for the selected